To Make it Right

 “Don’t worry,” I said, hugging Amy tightly, “This time the bad man is never going to come here.”

 Even though this ‘world’ had reset before I’d even done anything with Kyle, Amy obviously retained her own memories of the first world.
 Alonzo nodded and wrapped his arms around the both of us.

 “And I’m not going to hurt Mommy anymore,” Alonzo whispered, his own regrets and shame showing in his voice.

 Amy smiled and told us she forgave us.
-The next day she threw away all of her spell books, and vowed never to 'punish' us again.
+The next day she threw away all her spell book, and vowed never to ‘punish’ us again.
 Alonzo and I had a faithful happy marriage, and the next year we had a second child.
-I never saw Kyle again, but I didn't care.
+I never saw Kyle again, but I didn’t care.
 Things were finally right.